heartsh/consalifold/README.md

-# PhyloAliFold Program, which Predicts RNA Consensus Secondary Structures to Incorporate Phylogeny among Homologs
+# ConsAlifold, which Predicts RNA Consensus Secondary Structures to Consider Sparse RNA Structural Alignments
 # Installation
 This project has been written in mainly Rust, a systems programming language.
 So first, you need to install the Rust compiler, package manager, and standard library.